SmartTokenLabs/TokenScript/doc/design_paper.md

 Can we tokenise insurance that depends on cryptographic proofs, so that the insurer bares less cost of fraudulent documents?
 Can we decentralise the insurers altogether?

 Blockchain technology can provide the foundational layer to achieve these.
 A lot of work needs to be done to ensure scalability, privacy and quality methods to define how tokens should be used and traded.

+This paper does not intend to provide a full solution, instead, it focuses on the last part, on quality methods to define how tokens should be used and traded.

+Tokens have different properties.
 Do tokens expire?
-AirBNB booking tokens certainly do, but 1% ownership of a property token probably doesn't.
+AirBNB booking tokens certainly do, but 1% ownership of a property tokens probably don't.
 Should the token owner receive a notification on a specific event?
 Power tokens certainly need that, for the change in the power supply is dynamic.
 Is a token stream-able?

 How does it look on the user's mobile, and how is it called in a users language?